jackysee/telescope-hg.nvim/README.md

 # telescope-hg.nvim

 This is an extension for [telescope.nvim][] provides some [mercurial] operation.
-Can't find one so this is a simple one that scratch my own itch.
+Couldn't find one so I made this to scratch my own itch.

 [mercurial]: https://www.mercurial-scm.org/
 [telescope.nvim]: https://github.com/nvim-telescope/telescope.nvim